rust-stuco/lectures/week4/slides.md

 # Generic `impl`

-- The purpose of these examples was to demonstrate a situation where some generics are defined with `impl`, and others with the method definition
+- The purpose of these examples was to demonstrate a situation where some generic types are specified within the `impl` block, and others within the method itself
 * Take some time to understand these examples
-    * These slides were based on examples made in the [book](https://doc.rust-lang.org/book/ch10-01-syntax.html)
+    * These slides were based on examples from the [book](https://doc.rust-lang.org/book/ch10-01-syntax.html)

 ---